ececli/Exposure-Notification-on-RPi/NEWREADME.md

 ```
 */15 * * * * cd YOUR_PATH/Exposure-Notification-on-RPi/ && python3 Encrypt_RPI_AEM.py
 ```
-This line ensures that the system will execute `Encrypt_RPI_AEM.py` file every 15 minutes, so that the random MAC address, Rolling Proximity Identifier (RPI) and AEM changed every 15 minutes.
+This line ensures that the system will execute `Encrypt_RPI_AEM.py` file every 15 minutes, so that the random MAC address, Rolling Proximity Identifier (RPI) and (Associated Encrypted Metadata) AEM changed every 15 minutes.
 Remember to change `YOUT_PATH`.

 You can wait after the system executes `Encrypt_RPI_AEM.py` once, or you can manually execute `Encrypt_RPI_AEM.py` to generate the TEK.
 Once the TEK is generated, you can run the code by typing
 ```